 Power-stealers and hoarders are closed off; they turn away from others, stealing their power to connect and engage.
 They also steal power by offering inaccurate information intentionally, stealing others’ power to see and understand fully.
 Power-stealers’ words are often not connected in any identifiable way to their actions, and that lack of transparency steals power from others to know with whom they are connecting.
 Power-hoarders gain resources and stolen power, then lock out access to those who might participate and also benefit.
 They live as everyday authoritarians, undermining power-sharing practices and norms in our democratic country.

 Try this today: as you move through your world, note the power-sharers in your world.
 Who helps you drive your forward momentum?
 And, who are the power-stealers?
-How do those different interactions affect your ability to confidently drive your forward momentum?
+Who slows, staggers, or stops you moving forward?

 Live democratically.
 Every day.
 In everything you do.